Self-guided Walking Holiday in Porto: City, Heritage & Nature

-Historically a fishing port and ship-building center during the Age of Discoveries, Póvoa de Varzim is now a popular resort with 12km of stunning beaches.
-People come here to bathe in the iodine-rich waters (from the local seaweed) since the late 19th century.
+Historically a fishing port and ship-building centre during the Age of Discoveries, Póvoa de Varzim is now a popular resort with 12km of stunning beaches.
+People have come here to bathe in the iodine-rich waters (from the local seaweed) since the late 19th century.
 This will be the destination of one of the walks along the coast.

 Also on the coast lies Vila do Conde, a lovely seaside town located at the mouth of the River Ave.
 The region is famous for traditional boat building and exquisite lace-making.
 The old town retains its small fishing port and there are several historic buildings to enjoy, including Santa Clara’s Convent, famous for its “doces conventuais” – delicious sweets originally only produced in convents, which can now be bought in cafes around town.